 There are various approaches, but the most common route to this cache starts at the Mount Margaret trailhead, up a forest road from exit 54 of I-90.
 Note: You no longer need a pass to park at the trailhead; it's free.

 From there, the hike is 2 miles one way with 1,600 feet of elevation gain.
 Follow the Mount Margaret Trail until you are about 300 feet from the cache, at which point you'll need to bushwhack to the cache location.

-This is a moderate mountain hike, so good shoes, water, and other hiking essentials are recommended.
+This is a moderate mountain hike, so hiking shoes, water, and other backcountry essentials are recommended.
 Don't forget your camera - weather permitting, you'll have nice views of Mount Rainier and the Snoqualmie Pass area.
 (And if you go the short distance from the cache to the ridge top, you'll have truly spectacular views.)

 This area of the Cascades can have snow well into the summer (often into July), so plan your trip accordingly.
 Your chances of reaching and finding the cache in deep snow are almost nil, and simply visiting the location without the signing the cache log does not qualify as a find.
 You may want to check Snoqualmie Pass weather and I-90 road conditions to prepare for your trip.

 While you're here, you really should get Mount Margaret and Livin' on the Edge.
 Both offer breath-taking viewpoints over the area (but are not recommended for acrophobes).